-The Ultra Short Mortgage Fund and the Ultrashort Financing Fund may also sell securities on a TBA basis.
-The Ultra Short Mortgage Fund engages in TBA transactions to manage cash positions as well as to manage interest rate and prepayment risks.
-The only instance in which the Ultrashort Financing Fund would engage in the sale of TBA mortgage-backed securities would be when the Fund was liquidating mortgage-backed securities which served as collateral in a repurchase agreement.
-Each Fund may engage in forward sales of TBA trades only when the Fund has identified the actual mortgage pool held in position to be delivered in fulfillment of the TBA trade obligation (specifying the pool or Cusip number.)
-These pools must be deliverable into the sold TBA position.
+The Ultrashort Financing Fund may also sell securities on a TBA basis.
+The Fund may engage in forward sales of TBA trades only when the Fund has identified and segregated the actual mortgage pools held in position to be delivered in fulfillment of the TBA trade obligation (specifying the pool or Cusip number).